usanele2025-dotcom/The-art-of-moving-on/README.md

 # The-art-of-moving-on
 This App it is about letting things go, and just moving on.
-In details moving on from your past relationship and trying to start over
+In details moving on from your past relationships and trying to start over